 About Andrew Sugarman

 Andrew completed pupillage at Cloisters, London and then worked for 6 months as a Judicial Assistant to the Court of Appeal assigned specifically to Mummery LJ, former President of the EAT, and Arden LJ.
-Since being called to the Bar in 2001, he has specialised in the fields of employment and personal injury.
-He is Chambers’ Head of Civil Pupillage.
+Since being called to the Bar in 2001, he has specialised in the field of employment, whilst maintaining a strong clinical negligence and personal injury practice.

 |Education:||Trinity College, Cambridge 1996-1999 B.A.
 (Hons), M.A.
 (Cantab); Tulane University, New Orleans 1999-2000, LL.M (with Distinction)|